 10. Related party and party-in-Interest transactions - Certain investments of the Plan are mutual funds and common collective trusts managed by Fidelity Investments.
 Fidelity is the Trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan for the investment management services amounted to approximately \$0.869 million and \$0.368 million for the year ended December 31, 2021 and 2020, respectively.
+Fees paid by the Plan for the investment management services amounted to approximately \$1.1 million and \$0.9 million for the year ended December 31, 2022 and 2021, respectively.

 One investment option available to participants is United States Steel Corporation Common Stock, stock of the Plan sponsor.
-Thus, transactions related to this investment option qualify as party-in-interest transactions.
-Dividends received for 2021 were approximately \$0.303 million and 2020 were \$0.198 million.
-Purchases and sales for 2021 were approximately \$53.3 million and \$61.3 million, respectively, and purchases and sales for 2020 were \$27.6 million and \$25.2 million, respectively.
-The total realized and unrealized gains during 2021 were \$18.2 million and \$16.4 million, respectively.
+Thus, transactions related to this investment option qualify as party-in-interest transactions (see Note 5).
+Dividends received for 2022 were approximately \$0.6 million.
+Purchases and sales for 2022 were approximately \$38.3 million and \$68.3 million, respectively.
+The total realized and unrealized gains during 2022 were approximately \$8.5 million and \$3.1 million, respectively.

-The Plan also holds notes receivable totaling \$29.1 million in 2021 and \$31.8 million in 2020, respectively, representing participant loans that qualify as party-in-interest transactions.
+The Plan also holds notes receivable totaling \$27.6 million in 2022 and \$29.1 million in 2021, respectively, representing participant loans that qualify as party-in-interest transactions.